punker76/strong-named-version-hell/README.md

 # strong-named-version-hell
 This repo tries to understand strong naming with the new msbuild sdk csproj format

-*MahApps.Metro.IconPacks.OldFormat* uses the old csproj format.
+**MahApps.Metro.IconPacks.OldFormat** uses the old csproj format.
 It builds a strong named assembly with the Release configuration.

-*MahApps.Metro.IconPacks.NewFormat* uses the new csproj format together with the [MSBuild.Sdk.Extras](https://github.com/onovotny/MSBuildSdkExtras) from Oren Novotny @onovotny.
+**MahApps.Metro.IconPacks.NewFormat** uses the new csproj format together with the [MSBuild.Sdk.Extras](https://github.com/onovotny/MSBuildSdkExtras) from Oren Novotny [@onovotny](https://github.com/onovotny).
 It builds also a strong named assembly with the Release configuration.

-The *WorkingApp* use now the assemblies from `MahApps.Metro.IconPacks.OldFormat` and all works fine.
+The **WorkingApp** use the assemblies from `MahApps.Metro.IconPacks.OldFormat` and all works fine.

-The *NonWorkingApp* use now the assemblies from *MahApps.Metro.IconPacks.NewFormat*.
+The **NonWorkingApp** use now the assemblies from **MahApps.Metro.IconPacks.NewFormat**.

 Now I get a `System.IO.FileLoadException`:

 ```
 System.IO.FileLoadException occurred